Click each faculty member’s name for more detailed information.

 Expertise: Jon Martin studies processes that control water chemistry in a variety of natural settings, and how the chemical compositions can be used for natural hydrologic tracers.
 He works on coastal aquifers and the relationship between the composition of submarine groundwater discharge and its effects on estuarine water quality.
 He is Professor of Geological Sciences and teaches courses in mineralogy, surface water and groundwater interactions, and hydrogeochemistry.
 More information can be found here.

-Goals of the Aqueous Geochemistry Component: The specific goals of water chemistry will be to improve the understanding and predictive capabilities of how coastal fresh water resources may be impacted by changes in sea level.
-Emphasis of this component will be on observations and modeling of the chemical compositions of water in coastal aquifers.
-The chemical compositions will be used as tracers for reactions that may be expected to occur following changes in sea level and salinization of coastal aquifers or increases or decreases in fresh water discharge to coastal zones.
-Specific goals related to aqueous geochemistry will be:
+Goals of the Aqueous Geochemistry Component: The specific goals of water chemistry were to improve the understanding and predictive capabilities of how coastal fresh water resources may be impacted by changes in sea level.
+Emphasis of this component were on observations and modeling of the chemical compositions of water in coastal aquifers.
+The chemical compositions was used as tracers for reactions that may be expected to occur following changes in sea level and salinization of coastal aquifers or increases or decreases in fresh water discharge to coastal zones.
+Specific goals related to aqueous geochemistry included:

 1. Identify appropriate field sites for empirical studies of interactions between fresh water discharging from coastal to estuarine surface water.